ewusiessel/code-institute-first-project/README.md

 * Build brand awareness.
 * Feature quality examples of the photographers works.
-* Promote sales in the form of first contact (via the contact page)
+* Promote sales in the form of first contact via the contact page.
 * Minimalist and clean UX to keep potential customers less distracted.